baswerdlow/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Benjamin A. Swerdlow is a doctoral candidate affiliated with the CALM Program at the University of California, Berkeley.
-He is currently completing his clinical internship at Dartmouth Hitchcock Medical Center in Lebanon, NH.
+Benjamin A. Swerdlow is an incoming assistant professor in the Lake Forest College Department of Psychology.
+He completed his doctoral training at the University of California, Berkeley and his predoctoral clinical internship at Dartmouth Hitchcock Medical Center.
 As a clinical affective scientist, his research interests include research interests include intrapersonal and interpersonal emotion regulation, mood dysregulation, self-harm, close relationships, and ecological sampling methods.